 According to OMB's Office of Federal Procurement Policy, Interagency acquisition is the term used to describe the procedure by which an agency needing supplies or services obtains them using another agency’s contract, the acquisition assistance of another agency, or both.
 Interagency acquisitions typically involve two government agencies: the requesting agency, which is the agency with the requirement, and the servicing agency which provides acquisition support, administers contracts for other agencies’ direct use, or both.

-An Interagency Agreement (IA) is an agreement or ordering document between federal agencies transferring funds for the purpose of obtaining products or services.
-These agreements have specific names, such as the MIPR (Military Interdepartmental Purchase Requirement) for the Department of Defense.
-Both the IA and the MIPR are now included in a specific document referred to as a PART B. Part B is addressed in both our Getting Started and Client FAQ Client question 4.
+An Interagency Agreement is an agreement or ordering document between federal agencies transferring funds for the purpose of obtaining products or services.
+These agreements have specific names, such as the Military Interdepartmental Purchase Requirement for the Department of Defense.
+Both the IA and the MIPR are now included in a specific document referred to as a Part B.

 What is the specific definition of "bona fide need?"